eddiechu/Terminal-SIEM/README.md

 Skill set required | **Linux rsyslog, grep, awk, jq, find, sort, uniq, parallel, xargs, file management, etc (*may need Golang and Python for advanced usage*)** | Product knowledge

 ## **Cheat Sheet**
-Start from here, go to more adotable and advanced with the help of your Gen AI buddies
+Start from here, go to more adaptable and advanced with the help of your Gen AI buddies

 ### <ins>Log Collection</ins>
 :bookmark:  **Consolidate all syslog sources to a single file, use timestamp as file name**